jamesorgan/BinanceDash/README.md

 # BinanceDash
-Dashboard to help with making trades on the cryptocurrency exchange Binance.
+RShiny dashboard to help with making trades on the cryptocurrency exchange Binance using the Binance API.